NHAS/reverse_ssh/README.md

 ## Limitations

-Currently doesnt work on windows due to PTY issues.
-If someone wants, I can always add in a simple shell that just executes & returns stdin/stdout.
-But not currently needed for my use cases.
+This doesnt work entirely correctly for windows programs, due to limitations of the windows platform.
+But you can still run commands.
+ALthough they might not end properly, or be ctrl+c-able

 ## Todo